Amaal Mallik: Career

 Mallik began his career journey at a young age.
-After completing his 10th grade, he immediately went on to assist music composer and background scorer Amar Mohile for the soundtrack of Sarkar (2005) and Shootout at Lokhandwala (2007) at the age of 15, later moving on to producing and arranging music for his father in films like Sohail Khan's Kisaan (2009), for which he collaborated on a remix track of "Mere Desh Ki Dharti" with pop singer, Daler Mehndi.
+After completing his 10th grade, he immediately went on to assist music composer and background scorer Amar Mohile for the soundtrack of Sarkar (2005) and Shootout at Lokhandwala (2007) at the age of 15, later moving on to producing and arranging music for his father in films like Sohail Khan's Kisaan (2009), for which he collaborated on a remix track of the 1967 song, "Mere Desh Ki Dharti" with pop singer, Daler Mehndi.

-From 2008 to 2011 Malik produced background scores for Sandeep Chowta and Salim–Sulaiman for films like Rowdy Rathore, R...
-Rajkumar, Saheb, Biwi Aur Gangster Returns, Heroine, Youngistaan, Ab Tak Chhappan 2, and Phata Poster Nikla Hero.
-His first outing as a solo background scorer was for Saina, a biopic on the life of ace badminton player Saina Nehwal.
+Malik produced background scores for Sandeep Chowta and Salim–Sulaiman for films like Rowdy Rathore (2012), R...
+Rajkumar (2013), Saheb, Biwi Aur Gangster Returns (2013), Heroine (2012), Youngistaan (2014), Ab Tak Chhappan 2 (2015), and Phata Poster Nikla Hero (2013).

+His first outing as a solo background scorer was for Saina (2021), a biopic on the life of ace badminton player Saina Nehwal.

 In 2014, he debuted as a music composer.
 He composed three songs for Salman Khan's film Jai Ho and a song for Khoobsurat.

 In 2017, he composed two songs for Badrinath Ki Dulhania, of which he sang "Aashiq Surrender Hua" with Shreya Ghoshal; another, "Roke Na Ruke Naina" was sung by Arijit Singh.
 Singh won Filmfare Award for Best Male Playback Singer and Mallik earned a nomination of Filmfare Award for Best Music Director along with Tanishk Bagchi an Akhil Sachdeva.
 Mallik composed all the songs for Noor, and sang a song with Tulsi Kumar.
 He composed two songs for Chef, two songs for Golmaal Again, and two songs for Mubarakan; he also sang in the latter.
 He composed two singles in the same, both sung by his younger brother Armaan Malik.